 The need to juggle R, T and L/A demands has been reported for Australian institutions (Coates et al., 2009; Lazarsfeld-Jensen and Morgan, 2009).
 Interestingly, Australian Professors work 52.2 h/w, more than SLs at 46.4 h/w with the difference made up by research.
-In other words, with other things (i.e. T, L/A) non-optional, a stronger staff profile appears to be created by working more hours to do research (Coates et al., 2009), (Lazarsfeld-Jensen and Morgan, 2009); e.g. 100% of 91 Australian academics reported working weekends, 43% of these in the 37-48 weekend per year bracket. number have worked as academics in other countries (e.g. Germany, South Africa, USA), and all work closely and openly with international collaborators.
-T similar outside the UK, except that institutional pressure for impact is usually lower; however, such pressures are developing (e.g. in Australia, Germany).
+In other words, with other things (i.e. T, L/A) non-optional, a stronger staff profile appears to be created by working more hours to do research (Coates et al., 2009), although this is likely detrimental to academics and institutions (Lazarsfeld-Jensen and Morgan, 2009); e.g. 100% of 91 Australian academics reported working weekends, 43% of these in the 37-48 weekend per year bracket.
+So Australia is perhaps an even more extreme example than the UK.
+A number of co-authors have worked as academics in other countries (e.g. Germany, South Africa, USA), and all work closely and openly with international collaborators.
+Their experience supports the view that academic behaviours are similar outside the UK, except that institutional pressure for impact is usually lower; however, such pressures are developing (e.g. in Australia, Germany).
+So, this paper may be of interest in understanding the trajectory of the academic environment in a number of nations.

-.
-A final comment: evidence of impact in practice
+8. A final comment: evidence of impact in practice